ideniaa/SimpleTextEditor/README.md

 # SimpleTextEditor
 Class Project

-A simple text editor that stores a string of characters using a List.
 The text editor has a menu that allows user to move cursor (>) from left to right, insert or delete characters, go to or get a position, display the string and number of characters, or quit the program.